 You're playing at the operational level, meaning you don't control production, politics, and diplomacy.
-You get to play as many different generals, playing essentially all battles in a given campaign, and therefore your performance reflects the success of your faction's entire military effort.
+You get to play the role of many different generals, playing essentially all battles in a given campaign, and therefore your performance reflects the success of your faction's entire military effort.